-For questions about OSAF as an organization, visit the OSAF FAQ
+For questions about OSAF as an organization, see the OSAF FAQ.

 Chandler Project